mcdougallab/matlabneuroninterface/README.md

       - This script needs to be run once to generate the library interface, and only needs to be re-run if the interface changes (for example when using a newer Neuron version)
       - It builds the library interface (neuron/neuronInterface.*)
       - Please note: on Windows you need administrator rights to run build_interface
+6. Check it works:
+   - With the previous steps completed, run the matlab scripts **example_run** and **example_acpot** to check that the matlabneuroninterface works.
+   - Linux and Mac, additionally:
+      - Run **example_loadfile** to check that the HOC_LIBRARY_PATH has been set correctly.
+      - Run **example_mod** to check that the PATH is correct.
+If this example fails, update the PATH per the instructions in the example startup script.